percona/pmm-doc/source/manage/amazon-rds.settings.rst

 .. _pmm.amazon-rds.permission-access-db-instance.iam-user.creating:

-:ref:`Creating an IAM user with permission to access Amazon RDS DB instances <pmm.amazon-rds.permission-access-db-instance.iam-user.creating>`
+`Creating an IAM user with permission to access Amazon RDS DB instances <pmm.amazon-rds.permission-access-db-instance.iam-user.creating>`_
 ----------------------------------------------------------------------------------------------------------------------------------------------

 It is recommended that you use an |iam| user account to access |amazon-rds|